Informatics General: Government services and online search

+Informatics had long-running professional services contracts with the NASA Ames Research Center.

 During the 1960s and 1970s Informatics played a key role in the development of online information services.
 One of these was RADCOL at Rome Air Development Center (site of some of Informatics's earliest contracts); this was short for RADC Automatic Document Classification On-Line, which ran from the late 1960s into the mid-1970s.

 Informatics had several contracts with NASA.
 The earliest, in 1966 (and possibly earlier) was in support of NASA efforts at the Jet Propulsion Laboratory and the Ames Research Center.
 In conjunction with the contract, Informatics opened a branch office in Glendale, California.
 Work done there included software developed for the Surveyor, Mariner and Apollo programs with applications as diverse as satellite tracking, redesigning the Goldstone Observatory's antenna, and a database application for maintaining information about primates in use at various NASA laboratories.
 The program for redesign of the Goldstone antenna used what came to be called a hill climbing algorithm and was given special recognition by NASA in the form of a small monetary prize for its developers.

+Work done at Ames included the creation of software in support of the Ames wind tunnel complex, which included real-time data collection systems for it.
+The Ames operation lasted through the lifetime of the company and was considered well-run and consistently turned a profit.

-Later, Informatics had a long-running contract with NASA from 1968 to 1980.
+Later, Informatics had another long-running contract with NASA from 1968 to 1980.

 This began with winning an over-$4 million business to operate the Scientific and Technical Information Facility at College Park, Maryland.
 There Informatics maintained NASA online bibliographic systems, including the pioneering RECON facility.
 These systems involved abstracts and indexes created against microfilm and other representations of documents on NASA-related subject areas.

 Informatics made continual improvements to it, including reducing the response time for queries down to three seconds or less.

 Using some of the technology in place at NASA, including the DIALOG system which had been placed in the public domain, Informatics developed online search services in other areas as well during the 1970s, including TOXLINE and CHEMLINE for the United States National Library of Medicine.
 At one point Informatics made an offer to DIALOG founder Roger K. Summit to join and had he done so, it is possible that Informatics would have entered the commercial online services world with some form of what became DIALOG.
 Instead, Informatics focused on government and private information services that were developed and maintained on a contractual basis.

 By the late 1970s into the 1980s, Geno P. Tolari was the head of Informatics' government and military services operations, which was based in San Francisco, California.

 Following the Sterling Software takeover, Tolari stayed on as chief of what became known as the Federal Systems Group.